 “Information science professionals are uniquely positioned to address many of the most significant issues our society faces because of our strong orientation to community service, our passion for implementing and maintaining ethical and fair information practices, our deep technical expertise, and our creative ingenuity.”

-DIANE KELLY, Director of the School of Information Sciences
+DIANE KELLY, Professor, the School of Information Sciences

 What Can You do with an MSIS Degree?

 “I feel like they [SIS] have a finger on the pulse of what employers are looking for, and what is new and needed in the field, which I appreciate.
 I think they’re on the cutting-edge of the trending topics in information sciences, and really preparing graduates to get a job at the end of it.”

 AMANDA LIFORD, ’19 Alum & Data Manager at the US Geological Survey